expo/react-native-appearance/README.md

 ## Attribution

 This was mostly written by Facebook for inclusion in React Native core.
-It is provided here as a separate module so people can opt-in to using it without updating entirely to the newest React Native version.